 These performances are audio described Paulene Laverty.
 Paulene was a dancer with Scottish Ballet for eight years and currently teaches some of our community classes.
-She was the first person in the UK to audio describe ballet and now has 22 years of experience of delivering audio descriptions for ballet, theatre and pantomime.
+She has over 22 years of experience of delivering audio descriptions for ballet, theatre and pantomime.
 She has a deep understanding of Scottish Ballet and its performances and, as such, provides the highest quality descriptions for our audiences.

 When booking, you will be sent a CD containing a brief synopsis of the ballet and detailed descriptions of the characters, costumes and set.